I provide a number of genealogy services. These include:

 - verification of research.

 More detail about each service is presented below.
 The cost of each task is different dependent on a number of factors so please contact me for a quote for the work (see About for details).
+In addition, for DNA Analysis work I have partnered with Kathy Wilshaw (another professional genealogist) to offer a more streamlined service – see more details on the About page.

 Have you taken a DNA test but now do not know how to interpret the results?
 Do you have a specific research problem and you want to find out how to use DNA to help progress it?
 I am experienced at interpreting DNA results and combining them with traditional family history research to identify your genetic family tree.
 If you need help to use the clues in your DNA to support your family history research, let me know so we can arrange a consultation session (contact details on About).